Skip to Content

 This means that many of the hiking trails within the national parks are seeing record numbers of people.

-Of course, not all of our 63 national parks are conducive to paddling, but many of them are, and once you’re out on the water, you’ll find amazing views and a lot fewer people!
+Of course, not all of our 63 national parks are conducive to canoe or kayaking trips, but many of them are, and once you’re out on the water, you’ll find amazing views and fewer people!

 Here are the best national parks for kayaking and canoeing in the United States, followed by some tips for paddling the parks.